Dear Readers,

 From my experience I have at least some vague ideas in relation to the later:

 It comes again back to culture; scientist, like all creative people alike, need an environment that encourages collaboration, which allows for trial and error, that lets you be different if you want to be, have the freedom to investigate, have the possibility of fast and flexible joint ventures with who ever needed.
 Maybe we need looser and better partnerships, a closer link to Universities, labs, start ups etc...
 But this all requires a lean, innovative can do culture with an entrepreneurial spirit.
 However, what we often find is that scientist, and others, are bugged down by inefficiency, over complication, paper stuff, by old style autocratic leadership style, wrong leaders and managers that micromanage every little move and piece of work and therefore will not allow science to flourish.
 Or as Steve Jobs put it once, “Innovation has nothing to do with how many R&D dollars you have.
 When Apple came up with the Mac, IBM was spending at least 100 times more on R&D. It’s not about money.
-It’s about the people you have, how you’re led, and how much you get it.”(Fortune, Nov.
-9, 1998)
+It’s about the people you have, how you’re led, and how much you get it.”(

 We might also want to stop seeing our competitors only as that but rather form intelligent partnerships, develop things together when appropriate, occasionally jointly understand which drug and where does mostly benefit the patients rather than only detailing each other out.